 We do recommend Varadero

-Varadero has got much more to offer than just luxury seafront resorts.
+Varadero offers much more than just luxury beachfront resorts.

-Varadero Beach is a long stretch of beautiful white sand and incredibly warm water.
-As the beach is truly long, you’ll easily find some spots with fewer people where you can relax.
-It was just the perfect relaxation time after two weeks of trotting around Cuba.
+Varadero Beach itself is a long stretch of stunning white sand and warm, inviting water.
+With so much space, you’ll easily find quieter spots to relax, making it the perfect place to unwind after two weeks of exploring Cuba.

 There are also multiple activities available in Varadero, such as The Varadero Classic Ride, The Sugar, Rum & Tobacco Tour, and The Yumuri Valley Jeep Tour.